Trafikito/trafikito-support/content/blog/workspace/2018-09-10-workspace-can-i-get-an-invoice-for-a-company.md

 tags: [workspace]
 ---

-**Yes**, you can.
+**Yes,** you can.
 Just ensure that the billing profile is filled out with the company details.